 We are committed to the teaching of swimming.
-All children in Years 1, 2,3 and 4 have lessons taken by qualified Instructors, where they work for a series of development badges.
-Arrangements for lessons will be made for older children who cannot swim 25 metres.
+All children in Years 3 and 4 have lessons taken by qualified Instructors, where they work for a series of development badges.
+Arrangements for lessons are made for older children who cannot swim 25 metres.

 Healthy attitudes toward hygiene, diet, sex, safety and interpersonal relationships are encouraged.
-The ‘Life Centre’ bus and School Nurse and Dentist are also used to support teaching in these areas.
+The School Nurse and Dentist are also used to support teaching in these areas.

 Sex education in the school is at the discretion of the Governors.
 Governors have agreed an appropriate policy, which includes topics on ‘Ourselves’ and the life cycles of animals, plants and insects.